Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Conclusion

 \section{Conclusion}

-In this paper, we rigorously illustrated a full characterization of the generalization error curves for a large class of analytic spectral algorithms, providing an exact and complete picture of generalization errors of these kernel methods.
-The result shows the interplay between the kernel, the regression function, the noise level and also the choice of the regularization parameter.
-In particular, the result shows a solid U-shaped bias-variance trade-off curve with respect to the regularization parameter.
-As applications, the result recovers the minimax optimal rates, shows the poor generalization in the interpolating regime, and also exposes a high-order saturation effect.
-These results would help us greatly improve our understanding of the generalization of spectral algorithms.
+In this paper, we rigorously established a full characterization of the generalization error curves for a large class of analytic spectral algorithms, providing an exact and complete picture of the generalization errors of these kernel methods.
+Our result shows the interplay between the kernel, the regression function, the noise level, and the choice of the regularization parameter.
+In particular, it shows a clear U-shaped bias-variance trade-off curve with respect to the regularization parameter.
+As applications, it recovers the minimax optimal rates, shows poor generalization in the interpolating regime, and also reveals a high-order saturation effect.
+These results greatly improve our understanding of the generalization behavior of spectral algorithms.

 We first comment on the power-law assumptions on the eigenvalue decay (\cref{assu:EDR}) and the source condition (\cref{assu:Source}).
 We do not view the specific power-law form as essential.
 They are mainly used to express the key deterministic terms in a transparent way, such as the bias term $\caR_{\varphi}^2(\lambda;\fstar)$, the variance term $\caN_{2,\varphi}(\lambda)$, and the associated remainder conditions.
 We expect that one can replace these explicit power-law assumptions by direct requirements on such key terms, thereby covering more general decays and source behaviors, but this would introduce additional case-by-case notation and technical estimates and would obscure the main message of the paper.
 We therefore keep the present power-law formulation for clarity.